 Solange: I think that that piece goes back to the whole postpartum mindset of getting your body back to the way it was before pregnancy and wanting it done so quickly.
 When you do that, you aren’t allowing your body time to heal or taking the right steps to build a good foundation.
 Going beyond that, perhaps in our prenatal life, we didn’t have as strong of a foundation as we thought.
 It then becomes this beautiful time to meet your body, which for some it may be the first time they really learn about how these deep muscles work and to feel them again, or even feeling them for the first time.

-Erica: It makes such a difference, and I am really seeing it with women in my Knocked-Up Fitness Membership.
+Erica: It makes such a difference, and I am really seeing it with women in my Knocked-Up Fitness and Wellness Membership.
 You can learn so much when you are pregnant, which can have such a positive impact on your delivery and in the postpartum phase.
 Wherever you are right now, is the best time in your life to start learning to better your body.
 Solange is an advisor for my Core Rehab program because I wanted to make sure what I was teaching correlated well with the PT world.
 So I created this program online so I could reach more people these basic concepts but implementing them in a way you have never experienced before.
 After baby, so many moms want to get back into that high-intensity training that they were doing before pregnancy, but we really need to pull back the reins and reconnect because your body has gone through so much.
 It really makes what you are doing so much more effective.

 Solange: Being able to feel those muscles and see how they fit into exercise and your daily life, that’s huge.